10 Easy Steps How to Create World-Class Song Arrangements

 Think about using reference tracks as “being part of the conversation” of music production at large.

-Step 3: Is the song a good length?
+Step 3: Confirm if the song has a good length.
 Are all the different sections the correct length and do they complement each other?

 This step falls a bit into step one, “Does the song work on its own?” but the arranger/producer may want to modify the form of the song for the recording.
 Sometimes the way a performer plays the song live can differ from the studio version.
 For the recorded version, it’s very important that the song is as succinct as possible.